NCAlgebra/NC/DOCUMENTATION/README.md

 appearing in the monomial `a**c**b`.

-The application of `NCReplacePowerRule` can also be done by invoking the option `ApplyPowerRule` with the functions of the package [NCReplace](#ncreplace).
+The application of `NCReplacePowerRule` can also be done by invoking the option `ApplyPowerRule`, which is available in all functions of the package [NCReplace](#ncreplace).
 For example, the command

     NCReplaceRepeated[expr, a**b -> c, ApplyPowerRule -> True]

-is the same as
+does the same thing as

     NCReplaceRepeated[expr, NCReplacePowerRule[a**b -> c]]